Ted Grant: Political activities

-The former Militant Group members formed the Workers' International League, and Grant was to become its main theoretician after the return of Lee to South Africa and in partnership with Jock Haston.
+The former Militant Group members formed the Workers' International League.
 The group grew, and in 1941, he became editor of its paper.
 He continued his role in the fused Revolutionary Communist Party.
 In 1945, Ted Grant, together with Jock Haston and others, argued that there would be a new but limited period of economic expansion of the 1950s and 1960s in the west.
 This contrasted with the perspectives of the American Socialist Workers Party led by James Cannon in 1945.